Defective metal on metal hip implant xray

 Although bone loss does not necessarily have symptoms, there are other warning signs that might tell you if your implant is malfunctioning.

-Other Signs your Hip Replacement if Failing:
+Other Signs Your Hip Replacement is Failing:

 • Pain in the hip or groin